A Versatile Low-Complexity Feedback Scheme for FDD Systems via Generative Modeling: Simulation Results

-In \Cref{fig:MUcbatSNR0PX_SNRXP8_WMMSEd1_new}, we still consider a setting with $n_p=8$ pilots, but vary the \ac{SNR}.
+In \Cref{fig:MUcbatSNR0PX_SNRXP8_WMMSEd1_new}, we still consider a setting with $n_p=8$ pilots but vary the \ac{SNR}.
 We depict the sum-rate averaged over all constellations.
-We can see, that our proposed \ac{GMM}-based feedback approach, with either exploiting directional information (``GMM, $\mby$'') or the generative modeling based approach (``GMM samples, $\mby$'') outperform the conventional approaches.
-We can observe, that in this case, up to an \ac{SNR} of $\approx\SI{15}{dB}$ the generative modeling based method performs better, and for larger \ac{SNR} values the directional approach is superior.
+We can see, that our proposed \ac{GMM}-based feedback approach, with either exploiting directional information (``GMM, $\mby$'') or the generative modeling-based approach (``GMM samples, $\mby$'') outperform the conventional approaches.
+We can observe, that in this case, up to an \ac{SNR} of $\approx\SI{15}{dB}$, the generative modeling-based method performs better, and for larger \ac{SNR} values, the directional approach is superior.
 This is illustrated by the arrows in \Cref{fig:MUcbatSNR0PX_SNRXP8_WMMSEd1_new}.
-Thus, the results suggest that jointly designing the precoders by solving the ergodic sum-rate maximization problem from \eqref{eq:ergodic_sumrate} is beneficial for low to medium \ac{SNR} values, and for larger \ac{SNR} values the directional approach is superior.
+Thus, the results suggest that jointly designing the precoders by solving the ergodic sum-rate maximization problem from \eqref{eq:ergodic_sumrate} by utilizing the \ac{SWMMSE}, is beneficial for low to medium \ac{SNR} values, and the directional approach, which exploits the iterative \ac{WMMSE}, is superior for larger \ac{SNR} values.